Let's compare professional indemnity insurance

 What is professional indemnity insurance?

-Professional indemnity insurance, often referred to as "PI insurance", is designed to cover the cost of paying compensation to a client because your service, advice or designs have caused damage to their reputation, or lost them money in sales or a corporate partnership.
+Professional indemnity insurance, often known as "PI insurance", covers the cost of paying compensation to a client because your service, advice or designs have caused damage to their reputation, or lost them money.

 Do I need professional indemnity insurance?

 Not every business needs professional indemnity insurance – it isn't legally required.
 Usually it applies to businesses that offer knowledge, skills or advice as part of their work.
 It might be needed by a self-employed person like a consultant or an accountant, or by a company doing certain types of work.

 Some professionals will need to have professional indemnity insurance if they want to be a member of their professional body, or their industry might have regulations that require them to have the insurance.
 These professionals include:

 - financial advisors

 You could also find that your contract with a client company requires you to have this cover in place.

 The kinds of businesses that might need professional indemnity insurance include marketing agencies, PR consultancies, management consultants, web agencies and design companies.
 These are all organisations whose advice could lead a company to change its strategy.

 It's important to know that your professional indemnity insurance provider will only cover you for claims made during the time you are insured.
 So, it not only matters when you give the advice, but also that you have cover in place when the claim is made.